zah20/pwmgr/README.md

 </br>
 </br>

-** New update (v3.0) has been released.
-It is no longer compatible with previous version, so please import your old database via csv before using.
+** New version has been released.
+It is no longer compatible with previous version, so it is recommended to re-import your old database before using.
-Also, don't forget to read the help text **
+Also, some of the commands have undergone changes, so don't forget to read the help text **